Quantum Biology PhD

 Why choose this programme

-Recent research suggests that quantum mechanics appears to play an important role in many biological processes, such as photosynthesis, enzyme action and mutation.
-This emerging and exciting discipline – known as quantum biology – could hold the key to new approaches in solar energy, drugs and diagnostics.
-It might even improve our understanding of how the brain works.
-It’s also shedding light on the conceptual foundations of quantum theory.
+- Contribute to an emerging and exciting discipline, that could hold the key to new approaches in solar energy, drugs and diagnostics, and even improve our understanding of how the brain works and the conceptual foundations of quantum theory

 What you will study